-After reading through the file I was sent on Anders Andersson and Maria Svensdotter, I looked through the file on Anna Stina Johansdotter's parents, Johannes Johansson and Maria Håkansdotter.
-As with the name of Anders Andersson, Sven Hög's father, I was a little surprised to learn that Johannes's surname was "Johansson," Since I didn't know about the Swedish patronymic custom at the time and the 1972 High Family book stated that Anna Stina's last name was "Kilstenia," I assumed that her father had the same surname.
-I learned a number of things from the packet I received on Johannes Johansson and Maria Håkansdotter, such as:
+After reading through the file I received on Anders Andersson and Maria Svensdotter, I looked through the file on Anna Stina Johansdotter's parents, Johannes Johansson and Maria Håkansdotter.
+As with the name of Sven Hög's father Anders Andersson, I was a little surprised to learn that Johannes's surname was "Johansson."
+Since I didn't know about the Swedish patronymic custom at the time and the 1972 High Family book stated that Anna Stina's last name was "Kilstenia," I assumed that her father had the same surname.
+I learned numerous things from the packet I received on Johannes Johansson and Maria Håkansdotter, such as: